kayler-renslow/arma-commands-syntax/README.md

 * `type`: The type of the value.
 * `order`: The order in which it occurs in an array if nested in an `array` tag.
 If the `value` tag is not nested in an `array` tag, this attribute can be ignored.

+As with params, the `value` tag has the option for literals.
+The `literal` tag isn't guaranteed to exist however.
+See Literals for more information.

 **Example**- `value` tag:
 `<value type='NOTHING' order='0'>Description...</value>`